rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/common-gs/auth-using-curl.rst

 If your credentials are valid, the Identity service returns an authentication response that includes the following information:

-- an authentication token
+- An authentication token
-- a service catalog with information about the services you can access.
+- A service catalog with information about the services you can access.
-- user information and role assignments
+- User information and role assignments

 .. note::

-   For detailed information about the authentication response, see the :rax-devdocs:`Annotated authentication request and\
+   For detailed information about the authentication response, see the :rax-devdocs:`Annotated authentication request and response
-   response<cloud-identity/v2/developer-guide/#document-authentication-info\
+   <cloud-identity/v2/developer-guide/#document-authentication-info/
+   sample-auth-req-response>`
-   /sample-auth-req-response>` in the Rackspace Cloud API documentation.
+   in the Rackspace Cloud API documentation.

 In the following example, the ellipsis (...)  represents other service endpoints, which are not shown.
 The values shown in this and other examples